 Small businesses have also discovered online criticism, and are now learning how to put this valuable information to good use.
 It is vital for small-business owners to learn how to deal with negative feedback from clients found on blogs, forums, and social networks like Facebook or Yelp.
-Complaints can be a challenge to a business, but they mustn’t be ignored.
+Complaints can be a challenge to a business, but they mustn’t be ignored (more find at Sellers Playbook seminar).
 After all, if a client feels strongly enough to go online and air his frustration, then something about the way the business handled this client wasn’t right.
 The BBB membership also offers small businesses another avenue to show off their customer service skills and respond to customer complaints.
 A good grade will boost the trust of your customer; you can add a link to your profile directly on your site.

 Technological advances (read more at Data Center Decommissioning | OceanTech) have drastically changed the way in which small businesses operate.
 Embracing the online world has made it possible for these businesses to work more efficiently.
 Their success and growth has gone hand in hand with the willingness to invest in online marketing solutions like latest marketing automation software.
 There are now a host of companies offering one marketing solution for all of your online marketing needs.
 It’s important to find the one that’s right for your business.
 Make sure it’s easy to use and tailored specifically to your business needs.
 For instance, some specialize in lead scoring and nurturing where others are better at lead distribution and e-mail marketing.
 Some marketing automation systems are complex and highly customizable, whereas others are built with ease of use in mind.
 Try out several solutions as many of them offer 30 day trials, including LeadExec.